 We have already started by introducing Continuity of Carer into areas of highest deprivation and with women from racially minoritised communities.
 Continuity of carer is an evidenced based personalised approach which improves outcomes.
-Over 22/23 this model will be rolled out so that over 50% of women are receiving this care.
-Feedback from women on this model is overwhelmingly positive
+Over the next two years, this model will be rolled out so that the majority of women are receiving this care.
+Feedback from women on this model is overwhelmingly positive: